vinceimbat/vinceimbat/content/anitism.md

 In such a progressive remaking of our precolonial spirituality, what I want to emphasize is the pantheistic elements—that nature is divine and that humans are part of that larger nature.

 I should anticipate regional differences (e.g., Pangasinan anitism vs other regions) but also how these are interconnected with the deeper history of the Austronesian people.
 It is a project similar to [[shinichiro imaoka|Imaoka's]] immersion into Shinto.

+A good resource for anitism is Isabelo de los Reyes' book Anitismo.